PhotoLibrarian · Photo organization for macOS

 One-click backup

-“Back Up Now” captures your entire catalogue — organization, keywords, face index, editor recipes — in a single portable file.
-Restore fully or merge, on any Mac.
+“Back Up Now” captures your entire catalogue — organization, keywords, people, stacks, settings — in a single portable file.
+Restore it whole, or merge it into another catalogue, on any Mac.

 02